elastisys/compliantkubernetes/docs/adr/0027-postgresql-external-replication.md

 ## Decision Drivers

 * We want to best serve the Application Developer needs.
-* We want to make the platform administrators life easier.
+* We want to make the Platform Administrators life easier.
 * We want to ensure platform security and stability.
 * We want to make it hard for Application Developers to break the platform via trivial mistakes.